 Discretionary exemptions are a pervasive feature of regulatory policy in the United States.
-Government entities have used them in macroeconomic policies (e.g., import tariffs; see Swanson and Hsu, 2018); social policy (e.g., the criminal justice system; see Oliss, 1994); and even in national defense (e.g., Vietnam draft deferments; see Schick, 1975).
+Government entities have used them in macroeconomic policies (e.g., import tariffs; Swanson and Hsu 2018); social policy (e.g., the criminal justice system; Oliss 1994); and even in national defense (e.g., Vietnam draft deferments; Schick 1975).
 Our study focuses on the use of such exemptions in environmental policy.

 There are many examples of the use of discretionary exemptions in US environmental policy.
-These examples include temporary waivers for fuel content regulations under the 2005 Energy Policy Act in cases where the rules would impose "disproportionate economic hardship" (US Department of Energy, 2011); rare but high-profile permanent exemptions from the stringent regulations imposed by the Endangered Species Act on parcels of land inhabited by endangered species (Yuknis, 2011); and temporary exemptions from the Renewable Fuel
+These examples include temporary waivers for fuel content regulations under the 2005 Energy Policy Act in cases where the rules would impose "disproportionate economic hardship" (Aldy 2017); rare but high-profile permanent exemptions from the stringent regulations imposed by the Endangered Species Act on parcels of land inhabited by endangered species (Yuknis 2011); and temporary exemptions from the Renewable Fuel Standard (RFS) (EPA 2017).
+In the first case, Aldy (2017) argues that a discretionary (rather than rule-based) waiver system can reduce social costs by responding flexibly to short-term economic disruptions when the standard is otherwise relatively inflexible.